 Networking and mentorship opportunities for women in landscaping may be limited, making it more difficult to find role models, guidance, and support systems within the industry.

-For women entrepreneurs or business owners in the landscaping industry, access to resources, funding, and capital can be a significant barrier to growth and success.
+Access to resources, funding, and capital can be a significant barrier to growth and success for women entrepreneurs or business owners in the landscaping industry.

 Overcoming these challenges requires a concerted effort from individuals, companies, and industry organizations to promote inclusivity, provide equal opportunities, and create supportive environments for women in landscaping.